Create an OAuth Named Credential

 Sometimes an ISV wants to use a permission set for authorization.

 A user external credential stores encrypted tokens used by named credentials.
-You must enable user external credentials to use named credentials.
+For most permission sets and profiles, Salesforce grants access to the user external credentials object by default.

 Here are examples for authenticating by named principal and on a per-user basis.